cianedanan/reading-notes/class7.md

 * JS functions are defined with the function keyword, followed by a name and parentheses.
     * function eatFood()
-* Parentheses may inlcude parameter names seperated by commas.
+* Parentheses may include parameter names separated by commas.
     * (param1, param2, ...)
 *Function arguments are the values received by the function when invoked.
-* When JS reaches a return statement, the function willstop executing.
+* When JS reaches a return statement, the function will stop executing.
 * After defining code, it can be reused many times.
-* The () Operator incokes the Function
+* The () Operator invokes the Function
 * Variables declared withing a JS function, become local.

 ### JavaScript Operators